 The Graduate School may nominate one student from each category (biological sciences category and humanities/fine arts category) to represent UC in the 2019 CGS/ProQuest Distinguished Dissertation Award competition.
 Students who have graduated between July 1, 2017 and June 30, 2019 (a two-year period) are eligible.
 We request that you prepare nominations now for any outstanding students who graduated this academic year, as the nomination packet must include an extended abstract (written by the student) and three letters of recommendation (written by the committee chair, a committee member and a third person of the student’s choice).

 - An abstract (not to exceed 10 double-spaced pages) of the student’s dissertation.
 Appendices containing other material, such as charts, tables and/or references, may be included as additional pages.

 - Three letters of recommendation evaluating the significance and quality of the nominee’s dissertation work should be included in the nomination materials.
 One of these letters should be from the nominee’s dissertation supervisor, another from a member of the nominee’s dissertation committee, and the third from a person of the nominee’s choice.

 - The nominee’s curriculum vitae (not to exceed five pages).

-Nomination applications for biological sciences and humanities/fine arts students will be due to Megan Tischner in the Graduate School by 5 p.m., Thursday, June 15, 2017.
+Nomination applications for social sciences and mathematics/physical sciences/engineering students will be due to Megan Tischner in the Graduate School by 5 p.m., June 15, 2018.
 However, nomination packets may be submitted at any time prior to that date.
 Please see the submission guidelines below for details.

 Advice for Writing and Compiling Materials for the Application Packet